Amsterdam in December: 11 Things to Do + Travel Tips!

 One of the best things about December in Amsterdam is simply that there are few people there!

-As a fairly small city that is also one of the most visited cities in Europe, the tourist crowds in Amsterdam can be oppressive much of the year.
+As a fairly small city that is also one of the most visited cities in Europe, the tourist crowds in Amsterdam can be oppressive during much of the year.

 READ NEXT